ravanspell/image-blender/README.md

 ## Installation

 Requires [Node.js](https://nodejs.org/) v11+ to run.
-Please use .env.exsample file content for .env file.
+Please use .env.sample file content for .env file.

 Install the dependencies and run the code.